-When browsing through the internet if you receive an error which says Error 105 (net:: ERR NAME NOT RESOLVED): Unable to resolve the server’s DNS address, it means that DNS lookup has failed.
-This is one of most common error code you can encounter, and the solution is easy to Fix Error Code 105 in Google Chrome.
+When browsing through the internet if you receive an error that says Error 105 (net:: ERR NAME NOT RESOLVED): Unable to resolve the server’s DNS address, it means that DNS lookup has failed.
+This is one of the most common error codes you can encounter, and the solution is easy to Fix Error Code 105 in Google Chrome.
 Let’s take a look at all the solutions.

 Error 105 ERR_NAME_NOT_RESOLVED in Chrome

 Part of this error could be related to the Chrome browser, and partly because of network issues with your Windows PC.
 I will split the troubleshooting steps into two.
 The first relates to Chrome, and the second relates to PC.

 1] Run Chrome Cleanup Tool

 Run Chrome browser’s built-in Chrome’s Malware Scanner & Cleanup Tool.
 It helps you remove unwanted ads, pop-ups & malware, Unusual Startup pages, toolbar, and anything else that might be overtaking the network.